pavelbrm/pavelbrm.github.io/_posts/2021-03-06-package-layout-name.md

 It's easy to see that the examples in the first column are shorter, cleaner, and nicer.
 This is what we want from names.

 One exception needs to be made.
 It's easy to imagine a situation when an organisation has versions of the same library implemented in a number of distinct technologies.
-And Go might be not the first time, so the most straightforward name is already taken.
+And Go might not be the first of them, and the most straightforward name might have already been taken.
 In such case, there are just a few options available:
 - get creative, and use a different name.
 Many companies do so, and experience has shown this to be one of the best options.
 This guarantees uniqueness.
 - or, add a suffix to the repository name, but not to the module name.
 For example, Twitch has `twirp-ruby`  in addition to Go's `twirp`.